Frequently asked questions

 The IUD and IUS (coils) can be fitted at the time of a caesarean section or immediately after a vaginal birth.
 If they are not fitted within the first 48 hours, fitting should be at least four weeks after giving birth.

 Emergency oral contraception (Emergency pills) are safe after having a baby but are not needed until 21 days after birth.
+All oral Emergency Contraception can be used after 21 days and the IUD can be inserted 28 days after birth.
+Emergency Contraception containing Levonorgestrel is not known to be harmful when breastfeeding.

 Which methods are not suitable after having a baby?